PlaneSaneAbout

 The honest caveat

 Climatology tells you the odds, not the forecast — a calm month can still hand you a bad day, and a rough month can be clear.
 But over a year of travel, flying the calmer windows measurably cuts how often weather costs you.
-For the extremes, see the worst US airports for winter weather.
+Weather is also only one input; a flight in a calm month on an unreliable route at 9 p.m. is still a bad bet.
+For the extremes, see the worst US airports for winter weather, and for how weather ranks against the other causes of disruption, see what causes flight delays.

 Put it into practice